TotallyReal/mapping_field/README.md

 and then later choose $f$ to be addition or multiplication.

 This library emerged from this type of problem which comes up naturally in mathematics.

-Another application is as follows.
-If I want to solve functional equations like
+Another application is to help solve functional equations.
+For example, for

 $$y*f(x) = y*x - f(1/x)$$